 The processed data (normalized values and quality control values) are then joined together with the raw data and metadata.

-Data visualization: interactive view to visualize processed/normalized data vs. controls (block 3)
+Data visualization: Interactive view of processed/normalized data vs. controls (block 3)

 This block contains a series of configurable nodes to visualize quality control results as well as an interactive table linked to a scatter plot displaying the processed data.